zpok3/Waters-of-Life/README.md

   - Example: `C:\Modding\Wabbajack`

 2. Place the downloaded Wabbajack.exe in this folder and run it.
-3. Select `Browse Modlists`, set the game to `Fallout 3`, and check the `Non-featured` box.
+3. Select `Browse Modlists`, check the `Non-featured` box and set the game to `Fallout 3`.
 Then select Waters of Life and click `Download and Install`.
 4. In `Installation Location`, select a folder that is not:
   * The Steam folder,
   * Any default Windows folders,